 For the first time in American history, the average person spent more money at bars and restaurants ($54,857 billion) than they did on groceries ($52,503 billion) between 2015 and 2016.
 What does this tell us?

 First of all, it tells us that Americans like to dine out.
 Secondly, they don’t value cooking like they once did.
-According to the Bureau of Labor Statistics, the average American household spent $3,008 on restaurant meals in 2014.
+The average American household spends over $200 a month eating out.
 The Boston Consulting Group reports that the largest generation in American history eats out three to four times a week, compared with 2.8 times a week for non-millennials.
 Reports tell us that as income increases, more money is spent on eating out — not on groceries.

 Growing up in the 70s, my family only ate out on very special occasions, say a birthday or graduation.
 In fact, it was a very big deal to even order in a pizza.
 Clearly, this has changed.
 Eating out is no longer a special treat — it’s not the norm.
 Is it the norm for you?